-Water quality in Darwin Harbour is dependent on tides, seasons and location within the harbour.
+Water quality in the Port of Darwin is dependent on tides, seasons and location within the harbour.
 The marine waters around East Arm Wharf, in common with most other estuarine systems, are subject to significant seasonal fluctuations in salinity and temperature.
 Water quality objectives for various parameters are set in the "Water Quality Objectives for the Darwin Harbour Region - Background Document".
 Marine waters at all DP facilities tend to attract marine life due to structures creating suitable habitat.